Why Pothos Is Considered a Sacred and Symbolic Plant in So Many Cultures

 In some regions, Pothos plants are believed to bring good luck and financial prosperity.
 According to Feng Shui principles, the Pothos can rid your home of negative or stagnant energy.
 Due to their vigorous growth habits, they also symbolize determination and the concept of eternal life and are associated with the Greek god of longing, Pothos.
+Join me as I explore the fascinating meaning and symbolism of pothos plants.

 History & Origins

-The Pothos is believed to be native to the islands of French Polynesia, residing in tropical forests where they can be found climbing along tree trunks or sprawling along the ground as a ground cover.
+The Pothos are believed to be native to the islands of French Polynesia, residing in tropical forests where they can be found climbing along tree trunks or sprawling along the ground as a ground cover.

 You may not recognize this plant when you come across it in the wild, as the leaves and vines grow far larger than they do indoors, with leaves up to 20 inches long.
 They also develop slits in the leaves under the right conditions, like the Monstera and some Philodendron species.